naturaldao/NaturalDAO/README.md

 # NaturalDAO
 NaturalDAO is a decentralized autonomous organization built on the consensus Proof-of-Love and driven by two core technologies—blockchain and artificial intelligence.
 It represents the governance and application layer for the Proof-of-Love Civilization.
+It will also be the long-discussed yet nowhere-to-be-found AGI that humanity has been searching for!

 Its main components are: a public blockchain with smart contracts, a Proof-of-Love governance consensus layer, large language model, AI Agents&Skills.